-One of the top reasons why medical transcription is still in demand is because of the need to be mindful of electronic health record requirements.
-By taking advantage of EHR transcription services, medical practices can ensure compliances with EHR requirements while easing this burden for already busy staff members.
-Medical transcriptionists are trained to properly enter appropriate codes and pay extra attention to the details required to maintain accuracy.
+One of the top reasons medical transcription is still in demand is the need to be mindful of electronic health record requirements.
+By taking advantage of EHR transcription services, medical practices can ensure compliance with EHR requirements while easing this burden for already busy staff members.
+Medical transcriptionists are trained to enter appropriate codes and pay extra attention to the details required to maintain accuracy.

-Part of the reason why there has been speculation about the decrease in need for medical transcription work is because of the shift to a remote lifestyle for many people.
-This occurred largely during the first year or so of the COVID-19 pandemic.
-In the medical profession, pandemic-related precautions also contributed to an increase in telemedicine services, which are virtual “office visits” or medical appointments.
+Part of the reason there has been speculation about the decrease in the need for medical transcription work is the shift to a remote lifestyle for many people.
+This occurred mainly during the first year or so of the COVID-19 pandemic.
+In the medical profession, pandemic-related precautions also contributed to increased telemedicine services, which are virtual “office visits” or medical appointments.
 However, doctors, nurses, physical therapists, and similar healthcare professionals typically don’t have the option of working from home due to the nature of what they do.
-Plus, even if more patients are benefiting from virtual appointments, any audio notes recorded in relation to those visits still need to be transcribed.
+Plus, even if more patients benefit from virtual appointments, any audio notes recorded about those visits still need to be transcribed.

-Artificial intelligence has come a long way over the years as far as accuracy goes.
-And this is another reason why there have been reports of a decreased demand for human medical transcriptionists.
-But the accuracy of AI isn’t as good as what’s possible by highly trained transcriptionists.
+Artificial intelligence has come a long way over the years regarding accuracy.
+And this is another reason there have been reports of a decreased demand for human medical transcriptionists.
+But the accuracy of AI could be better than what’s possible by highly trained transcriptionists.
 A 2020 benchmark report notes Microsoft’s transcription accuracy is around 80 percent, and Google is in the same ballpark.
-Now, some speech-to-text providers claim accuracy ranging from around 84 percent to as high as 90 percent, although this is the exception and not the rule.
-What’s more, human transcriptionists are able to pick up on any unique nuisances with dialects and speech patterns to further improve accuracy rates.
+Some speech-to-text providers claim accuracy ranging from about 84 percent to as high as 90 percent, although this is the exception and not the rule.
+What’s more, human transcriptionists can pick up on any unique nuisances with dialects and speech patterns to further improve accuracy rates.